fahimrayhan/BLOG_SITE_FULL_STACK/README.md

 # BLOG_SITE_FULL_STACK
 Simple blog Using React-MySQL-Node and ExpressJS.
-In this app authors can add post using simple form, users/visitors can like those posts.
+In this app authors can add posts using a simple form, users/visitors can like those posts.

 # Home Page
 <img src="https://github.com/fahimrayhan/BLOG_SITE_FULL_STACK/blob/master/screenshot/home.png"/>